ygdes/miniMAC_5L/docs/info.md

 Notes :
 - Data half-words are clock-sourced, to allow seamless chaining of multiple chips.
-- Decoding errors are signalled but not managed/acted upon, a FSM and appropriate circuits must reset the registers.
+- Decoding errors (and Zero) are signalled but not managed/acted upon, a FSM and appropriate circuits must reset the registers.
-- the input word contains the C/D bit and an unused bit.
+- the input/plaintext word contains the C/D bit and an unused bit.
+C/D should be on Dx8 of the first halfword for fastest detection.
-- the output word contains the C/D bit and an error bit (saves a pin)
+- the output/scrambled word contains the C/D bit and an error bit (saves a pin)
+- Asserting DEN during more than one cycle is an error condition.

 ## External hardware